LouisBrunner/go-dot-extension/README.md

 # go-dot-extension

+**WARNING: This project is still in early development and the API might break frequently.**

 This project allows you to create a Godot extension in Go.

 The API is heavily inspired by https://github.com/ShadowApex/godot-go.